madfauzy/eBook-Apps/README.md

 To start running your project locally, follow these steps:

-First, clone the repository to the htdocs folder.
+First, clone the repository to the htdocs or www folder.

 ```bash
 git clone https://github.com/madfauzy/eBook-Apps.git
 ```

-Then, launch the XAMPP control panel.
+Then, launch the XAMPP control panel or Laragon.

-Then, **start** Apache and MySQL.
+Then, start Apache and MySQL.

-Then, run PHPMyAdmin in your browser.
+Then, run phpMyAdmin in your browser.

 ```text
 http://localhost/phpmyadmin/